-ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with head and neck cancer.
+Use the menu to see other pages.

 The cancer care team

-Surgical oncologist, which is a doctor who specializes in treating cancer using surgery
+Radiation oncologist: A doctor who specializes in treating cancer using radiation therapy.

-Maxillofacial prosthodontist, which is a specialist who performs restorative surgery in the head and neck areas
+Maxillofacial prosthodontist: A specialist who performs restorative surgery in the head and neck areas.

 Many cancers of the head and neck can be cured, especially if they are found early.
 Although eliminating the cancer is the primary goal of treatment, preserving the function of the nearby nerves, organs, and tissues is also very important.
 When planning treatment, doctors consider how treatment might affect a person’s quality of life, such as how a person feels, looks, talks, eats, and breathes.